wix/Detox/docs/APIRef.Artifacts.md

 ### Troubleshooting

-#### Screenshots and Videos Do Not Appear in the Artifacts Folder

-Make sure you have `detox.beforeEach(testSummary)` and `detox.afterEach(testSummary)` calls in your `./e2e/init.js`.
-Check out the recommendations on how to do that for [mocha](https://github.com/wix/Detox/tree/master/examples/demo-react-native/e2e/init.js) and [jest](https://github.com/wix/Detox/tree/master/examples/demo-react-native-jest/e2e/init.js) using the out-of-the-box adapters.

 #### Video Recording Issues on CI

 For iOS, you might be getting errors on CI similar to this: